kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 om du har en enda pop edx-gadget så kan du ju styra edx,ecx,esi,edi,r8,r9,10 och r11 genom att anropa dem med minskande offset

+### The busybox target

+Busybox was originally a shell used in embedded devices.
+Nowdays a full environment containing everything you may want for debugging a IoT device.
+Busybox is compiled as a static by default which is exactly the type of target where ROP attacks are useful.
+Like the linux kernel the configure stage of the compilation is done using `make menuconfig` inside the compilation options menu in "Settings" you can configure the `CFLAGS`.
+Initially Ill compile using `-fzero-call-used-regs=skip` it will simply compile without any ROP protections.

+./rp-lin-x64 -f ./busybox_skip --unique --rop=8

 ### The Linux kernel target

 The option has been added to the Linux kernel version 5.15 under  `> Security options > Kernel hardening options > Memory initialization`